Artwork by Dan Evans

 YOU WILL FEEL LIKE YOU HAVE THE WORST HANGOVER ALL THE TIME

-Sounding deranged is one thing, but new parenthood also makes you look terrible very quickly.
+Sounding deranged is one thing, but new parenthood also makes you look terrible, pretty quickly.
 Sartorial standards stoop somewhere between felon-on-day-release and weird-uncle-who-lives-in-a-caravan-and-always-smells-like-damp-and-Wotsits.
-You become the Normcore Bob of your suburban nightmares who genuinely looks forward to escaping to B&Q at the weekend.
+You become the Normcore Bob of your suburban nightmares who genuinely looks forward to nipping to B&Q at the weekend.
 You're constantly covered in ominous stains and, probably, smelling like milky gastric juices.
 Every day, you edge ever closer to dressing head-to-toe in SuperDry.

 YOU HAVE SHIT ON YOUR MIND CONSTANTLY